 However, I am living proof that what she says is true.

 Leslie made it very clear several times during her speech that she feels that parents should put their kid’s emotional well being first.
 She insisted that she places a high value on domesticity.
-She cooks a hot meal for her family every night.
-She loves gardening and decorating.
+Cooking a hot meal for her family every night, gardening and decorating.

 What is the Feminine Mistake?

 Bennetts states that her book is not about disrespecting a woman’s choice to stay home with her children.
-Her book and message are not a condemnation of stay at home mothers.
-It’s a matter of being honest and open about the risks and dangers of what she calls “Economic Dependency”.
+It’s not a condemnation of stay at home mothers.
+Rather, it’s about being honest and open about the risks and dangers of what she calls “Economic Dependency”.
 She claims that women are only getting half the story – the media focuses on women choosing to “opt out” of the workplace and how they’re deciding that they can’t have it all.

 How can a woman make an informed decision about something when she isn’t being told the long term consequences of her decision?